dxxmsdxy/onchain-canon/README.md

 # Locking OC inscriptions
 OC inscriptions can be “locked” to prevent future changes.

-Parent-child inscription can be used for OC locking by simply burning the OC inscription’s parent.
+Parent-child inscription can be used to 'lock' OC's by simply burning the relevant parent.

 Extending locking/unlocking permissions to grand-parent inscriptions allows for multi-tiered and provisional governance of OC inscription data.